U.S. Freeway and Highway Numbering System

 Highway Mile Markers

 You may have noticed those mile markers along interstates.
-They can help you estimate how far you have travelled into a state and how far away you are from your destination.
+They can help you estimate how far you have traveled into a state and how far away you are from your destination.

 Mile markers always start at the state line in the south (for north-south highways), or in the west (for east-west highways).
 So if you enter Oregon from California, you will see mile 1 soon after you cross the state line, and then see increasing numbers as you travel north.